innolitics/rdm/rdm/init/documents/software_plan.md

 This document describes a set of processes which will be used during the development and maintenance of {{ system.project_name }}.
 It is written primarily for software developers, and it should contain all of the context for a new developer to understand and work within the processes described.

-These processes are designed to be compliant with the IEC62304:2006 standard, however, their main purpose is to help build safe and useful medical software.
+These processes are designed to be compliant with the {{ system.standard }} standard, however, their main purpose is to help build safe and useful medical software.

-{% if system.auditor_notes %}[In order to assist auditors and regulators, we have included section references to the IEC62304:2006 standard as well as occasional comments throughout this document.
+{% if system.auditor_notes %}[In order to assist auditors and regulators, we have included section references to {{ system.standard }} as well as occasional comments throughout this document.
 These references and comments are always placed inside square brackets, and they are not present in the software-developer version of the document.
 Other than these comments, the software-developer version is identical to the auditor version of this document.]{% endif %}

 # Overview

 ## Definitions

-{% if system.auditor_notes %}[Most of these definitions are very similar to the IEC62304:2006 definitions, however, they have been simplified and clarified as appropriate for a better understanding by software developers.]{% endif %}
+{% if system.auditor_notes %}[Most of these definitions are very similar to the {{ system.standard }} definitions, however, they have been simplified and clarified as appropriate for a better understanding by software developers.]{% endif %}

 The **manufacturer** is the natural or legal person with responsibility for designing, manufacturing, packaging, or labelling the medical device (which may be only software), etc., regardless of whether these operations are carried out by that person or by a third party on that person’s behalf.